wwarthen/RomWBW/Source/Doc/Hardware.md

 #### Notes:

-- CPU speed will be dynamically measured at startup if DSRTC is present
 - When disabled, watchdog requires /IM to be pulsed.
 If an RCBus module holds the CPU in WAIT for more than this, the watchdog will fire when disabled with random consequences.
 The Pico SD does this at power-on.